 Although labeling and certifying has its place, in our opinion the real litmus test is direct experience over many years of use.
 Most of the organizations that provide labels don't actually use real world testing over time to see how they perform.
 Nor do they use real people, dogs or kids to test them for wear and tear.
 Labelers certainly don't have the time or money to do triple blind studies over 5-10 years to see how each and every product performs.
 Instead they use standardized testing methodologies that simulate wear and tear, and they rely on information provided by the manufacturer.

 At Green Building Supply we are not scientists, nor do we use sophisticated equipment to test our products.
-Instead, we evaluate products as they are used in the real world over a long period of time — in our case that has been the past 24 years.
-A poor product will be a problem for many people, will show up quickly and will be rejected.
+Instead, we evaluate products as they are used in the real world over a long period of time — in our case that has been the past 2 + decades.
+A poor product will be a health problem for many people, will show up quickly and will be rejected.
 A good product, will perform as expected for almost everyone, will stand the test of time with dogs, kids and every type of catastrophe, and will not off-gas harmful chemicals even for those with extreme chemical sensitivities.

 The manufacturers, whose products we have chosen, are established companies with successful track records that can be traced for many years, often decades; in some cases centuries.
 Also, they are companies that walk their environmental talk by voluntarily improving their own carbon footprints year after year.
 Many are from Europe and Canada such as Forbo, Kahrs, Nova Cork, Wicanders, Nature's Carpet; and others are from the US such as: EcoTimber, Teragren, US Floors and more.